Crowns & Bridgework

 Getting a Dental Crown

 Crowning, or capping, a tooth typically takes two to three visits.
-However, if you’re a candidate, we do offer same-day crown fabrication to save you time.
 At the first visit, we’ll prepare the tooth.
 We’ll numb the area with local anesthetic and then drill the tooth to give it a uniform shape.
 If you don’t have enough structure left to support a crown, we may need to build the tooth up with filling material.

-Once the tooth is prepared, we’ll take digital impressions for the dental lab or for same-day fabrication.
+Once the tooth is prepared, we’ll take digital impressions for the dental lab.
 The impressions serve as a guide to create a crown that matches your smile and fits your bite.
 Once the impressions are done, we’ll attach a temporary crown to protect your tooth until your permanent restoration is ready.

-At your next visit, Dr. Harper, Dr. Hennessy or Dr. Nutter will remove your temporary crown.
+At your next visit, Dr. Harper or Dr. Pickerell will remove your temporary crown.
 They’ll then attach the permanent crown and make any necessary adjustments for optimal function and aesthetics.

 Getting a Dental Bridge